 MOM & DAD

 During the shoot, if you are not in the photo (which I hope you are a majority of the time), please let me interact with your child.
-Many parents will stand behind me trying to get their babies' attention and all it does is distract from me and my camera!
+Many parents will stand behind me trying to get their babies' attention, which I completely understand, but it can really distract from me and my camera.
 I like to give the little ones a chance to just play with me, so it's okay if they aren't giving big smiles right off the bat.
 They have to build trust in me to relax and open up.
 So please, trust me and trust the process.
 If I need help (which I might) I will definitely ask!

 Rest assured I’ll be watching all of you and will definitely do my best to let you know if I see something out of place or looking off.